Skip to main content

 Exercise 4.
 Think of a word that has only recently entered English, so it’s not yet in mainstream dictionaries.
 Observe some examples of the word being used in context, either in your regular conversations or by searching online.
 Based on your observations of the word in context, write a dictionary definition of the word.

-This page titled 1.7: Exercise your linguistics skills is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Catherine Anderson, Bronwyn Bjorkman, Derek Denis, Julianne Doner, Margaret Grant, Nathan Sanders, and Ai Taniguchi (eCampusOntario) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.7: Exercise your linguistics skills is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Catherine Anderson, Bronwyn Bjorkman, Derek Denis, Julianne Doner, Margaret Grant, Nathan Sanders, and Ai Taniguchi (eCampusOntario) via source content that was edited to the style and standards of the LibreTexts platform.